Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html.md

 **Note**: This guide is currently for OA documents that are verifiable on [verify.gov.sg](https://www.verify.gov.sg).
 Do ensure your OA document can be verified on [verify.gov.sg](https://www.verify.gov.sg) before continuing with this guide.

+This step is optional for both Ethereum and DID documents, you may proceed to the next step if you do not need to embed the OA document in a HTML file.

 Depending on your use case, after creating an issued/signed OA document, you may want to embed it into a HTML file for issuance.

 ## How It Works